On the Doubt about Margin Explanation of Boosting

 where

 \end{theorem}

-This proof is based on the techniques developed by Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998}, and the main difference is that we utilize the empirical Bernstein bound of Eqn.~\eqref{eq:tool2} in Theorem~\ref{thm:tool} for the derivation of generalization error.
+This proof is based on the techniques developed by \cite{Schapire:Freund:Bartlett:Lee1998}, and the main difference is that we utilize the empirical Bernstein bound of Eqn.~\ref{eq:tool2} in Theorem~\ref{thm:tool} for the derivation of generalization error.
 The detailed proof is deferred to Section~\ref{sec:pf2}.

-It is noteworthy that Theorem~\ref{thm:our1} shows that the generalization error can be bounded in term of the empirical margin distribution $\Pr_S[yf(x)\leq\theta]$, the training sample size and the hypothesis complexity; in other words, this bound considers exactly the same factors as Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998} in Theorem~\ref{thm:Scha}.
-However, the following corollary shows that, the bound in Theorem~\ref{thm:our1} is tighter than the bound of Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998} in Theorem~\ref{thm:Scha}, as well as the minimum margin bound of Breiman \cite{Breiman1999} in Theorem~\ref{thm:brei}.
+It is noteworthy that Theorem~\ref{thm:our1} shows that the generalization error can be bounded in term of the empirical margin distribution $\Pr_S[yf(x)\leq\theta]$, the training sample size and the hypothesis complexity; in other words, this bound considers exactly the same factors as \cite{Schapire:Freund:Bartlett:Lee1998} in Theorem~\ref{thm:Scha}.
+However, the following corollary shows that, the bound in Theorem~\ref{thm:our1} is sharper than the bound of \cite{Schapire:Freund:Bartlett:Lee1998} in Theorem~\ref{thm:Scha}, as well as the minimum margin bound of \cite{Breiman1999} in Theorem~\ref{thm:brei}.

-\begin{corollary} For any $\delta>0$, if the minimum margin $\theta_1=\hat{y}_1f(\hat{x}_1)>0$ and $m\geq4$, then we have
+\begin{corollary} For any $\delta>0$, if the minimum margin $\theta_1=\hat{y}_1f(\hat{x}_1)>0$ and $m\geq5$, then we have